sui-foundation/sips/sips/sip-zklogin-with-WebAuthn.md

 2. **Security Improvement:** WebAuthn uses hardware-backed keys, which are more secure than traditional methods like localStorage for managing ephemeral keys.
 This significantly reduces the risk of key compromise.

-3. **Technical Feasibility:** Sui's architecture is flexible and supports various cryptographic methods, making the addition of WebAuthn straightforward.
-WebAuthn's implementation in zkLogin can be achieved by adding a new signature schema and optional attributes for managing WebAuthn credentials and responses.
+3. **Technical Feasibility:** WebAuthn's implementation in zkLogin can be achieved by adding a new signature schema and optional attributes for managing WebAuthn credentials and responses.

 4. **Alternative Analysis:** While there is an ongoing [proposal](https://github.com/sui-foundation/sips/pull/9) to add WebAuthn as a new signature schema, this SIP specifically focuses on integrating WebAuthn with zkLogin.
 If the WebAuthn signature schema is implemented first, this proposal can be discarded.
 However, considering the potential use cases of WebAuthn with zkLogin, prioritizing this integration is a viable and beneficial option.

-This rationale outlines the reasons behind the design choices, emphasizing the benefits of improved user experience and security, along with the technical feasibility within Sui's existing infrastructure.
+This rationale outlines the reasons behind the design choices, emphasizing the benefits of improved user experience and security, along with the technical feasibility.

+## Implementation

 ### SDK